ryutau/ryutau.github.io/index.md

 - [62nd Conference of the Japanese Society of Social Psychology](https://www.socialpsychology.jp/conf2021/), Online, JPN (2021).

 # Others
 Some of my lab mates and I are reading random interesting papers together.
-[Here](https://ryutau.github.io/journal-club-2022) is the list of recently papers that I believe well describe my interests at the moment.
+[Here](https://ryutau.github.io/journal-club-2022) is the list of recent papers that I believe well describe my interests at the moment.

 # Accounts
 - Github: [ryutau](https://github.com/ryutau)